 I agree with all aspects of Kennedy’s analysis of the exchange, save one: her conclusion.
 Religious pluralism isn’t illusory in this country; it’s merely being eclipsed from view by a vocal, politically powerful and active monolithic Christianity that not only seeks to erase signs of religious diversity in the modern day, but also, through revisionist history, from our past as well.
 In this three-part series, I take a look at just how this process is taking place, discussing two specific instances of historical revisionism with a hagiographical bent that have been recruited in the creation of a myth of American religious unity under a generalized Christianity.

-The episode between Lucien Greaves and Tucker Carlson recalls a similarly testy exchange in 2014 between Tea-Party Republican Representative Louie Gohmert of Texas and Reverend Barry W. Lynn, ordained minister in the United Church of Christ and, from 1992 until his retirement in December of this year, executive director of Americans United for the Separation of Church and State.
+The episode between a public Satanist and Tucker Carlson recalls a similarly testy exchange in 2014 between Tea-Party Republican Representative Louie Gohmert of Texas and Reverend Barry W. Lynn, ordained minister in the United Church of Christ and, from 1992 until his retirement in December of this year, executive director of Americans United for the Separation of Church and State.
 Americans United (AU) bills itself as “a nonpartisan educational and advocacy organization dedicated to advancing the constitutional principle of church-state separation as the only way to ensure freedom of religion, including the right to believe or not believe, for all Americans.”
 The encounter between Gohmert and Lynn, which was widely reported in the media, occurred during hearings in the House of Representatives in June of 2014 on the subject of the “State of Religious Liberty in the United States.”

 Over the course of his testimony, Lynn argued that the “many efforts to regulate and relegate religious minorities and nontheists to a second-class status in parts of the country” illustrate the imperiled state of religious liberty in modern America.
 He continued by observing that the source of that danger stems from an on-going redefinition of what “religious freedom” means among religious individuals and institutions in positions of power.
 Lynn lamented numerous instances of companies and religious institutions rallying under the banner of religious liberty as a means of enforcing their religious views on employees and skirting anti-discrimination laws.
 Lynn said: